 Now everyone can join the learning experience.
 The new SMART Brailler allows users to connect and communicate with others by using a digital screen and audio output to share their braille writing.

 HEAR THE WORDS.
 SEE THE LETTERS.
 CONNECT THE DOTS.

 The SMART Brailler is the long-awaited evolution of the Perkins Brailler from a low-technology, beloved classic to a high-technology learning and teaching tool.
 It opens the door to a new, more intuitive way for individuals, both sighted and blind, to communicate, teach and learn braille together.

-Now teachers in a mainstream classroom can see what their students are brailling.
+Now, teachers in a mainstream classroom can see what their students are brailling.
 Sighted parents can help their visually impaired children with homework.
-And students can take the lead in their own braille education.
+Students can take the lead in their own braille education.
 Sighted or blind, we can all share the learning experience!